Anonymous encryption

 • getKeysToken: Optional.
 The JWT used for the key retrieval.
 If not supplied, the key retrieval will use encryptionToken.

 • encryptionToken: Required.
-The JWT used for message creation.
+The JWT used for session creation.

 • sealdIds: Required.
-Array of Seald IDs of the recipients of the message to create.
+Array of Seald IDs of the recipients of the session to create.

 The return value of this function is a Promise, containing:

-• id: string, ID of the newly created message.
+• id: string, ID of the session for the encrypted file.

 • encryptedFile: newly encrypted file, in the same format as the given clearFile.